ary-na/Smart-Board/README.md

 Biy, U., 2022.
 How do I add margin to a JavaFX element using CSS?. [online] Stack Overflow.
 Available at: <https://stackoverflow.com/questions/16977100/how-do-i-add-margin-to-a-javafx-element-using-css> [Accessed 11 May 2022].

 Biy, U., 2022.
+How to find an element with an ID in JavaFX?. [online] Stack Overflow.
+Available at: <https://stackoverflow.com/questions/12201712/how-to-find-an-element-with-an-id-in-javafx> [Accessed 27 May 2022].

+Biy, U., 2022.
 How to set tab name size in JavaFX. [online] Stack Overflow.
 Available at: <https://stackoverflow.com/questions/16922138/how-to-set-tab-name-size-in-javafx> [Accessed 5 May 2022].

 Biy, U., 2022.
 JavaFX : Highlight VBox on mouse click and change color when unfocused. [online] Stack Overflow.
 Available at: <https://stackoverflow.com/questions/33840436/javafx-highlight-vbox-on-mouse-click-and-change-color-when-unfocused> [Accessed 5 May 2022].